Vignesh-604/Learning-Backend/3-youtubeClone/README.md

 > [!NOTE]
 > Use Postman application for testing as Web one doesn't work with localhost and VS code extension doesn't send or read cookies.

+## Access and Refresh Token
+Access tokens are used to give access to protected resources in an application.
+They have a short lifespan and are issued when a user logs in.
+They're usually stored in headers (or cookies) of requests to access something.
+Access tokens usually contain information about the user (claims), such as the user ID, roles, and permissions

+Refresh tokens are used to obtain new access tokens after the current access token expires.
+This allows users to stay logged in even after the access token is expired as refresh tokens are used to generate new tokens.
+Refresh tokens have a longer lifespan than access tokens.
+It's stored in database and is used to verify to generate new access (and refresh) tokens

 ## Files
 + **src:**
     - **index.js:** Initializes environment variables, connects to MongoDB, and starts the Express server upon successful database connection.